 The selection process for this round consisted of 6 detailed written responses ranging from cultural sensitivity, career plans to what benefits you will bring to the Jiangsu/Victoria relationship.
 The application panel takes into strong consideration your career plans within the region.
-Following the written application the panel will arrange a 30 minute call or Skype interview (use a reliable phone line!
+Following the written application the panel will arrange a 30-minute call or Skype interview (use a reliable phone line!
 Don’t make the same mistake I did of providing them a mobile number with shoddy reception).
 Applying for the visa was simple enough – at the time of applying for study periods of fewer than 180 days the only document required was a Letter of Acceptance from the university.
 The Autumn/Winter study semester at Soochow university begins in September and ends in January, so 180 days should cover the period.
-Should you wish to stay longer an additional document with the explicitly stated study dates needs to be provided.
-The 10,000 AUD scholarship is generous and will adequately cover flights, tuition, accommodation and comfortable living expenses.
+Should you wish to stay longer an additional document with the explicitly stated study dates need to be provided.
+The $10,000 AUD scholarship is generous and will adequately cover flights, tuition, accommodation and comfortable living expenses.

 Living on campus was cheap and convenient, 4,000 RMB for a shared dorm a brisk 10 minute walk from the East Campus to the Main Campus across a broad canal then wending through the old Dongwu Daxue buildings.
 Accommodation off-campus is also simple enough to find and if you take the time to shop around it’s possible to snap up a cosy room for prices approaching private dorm rates.